 Plastered on the windows of the stall were reviews, magazine articles, and images of those celebrity chefs who have visited before.

 The one that stood out the most was the quote by the late great Anthony Bourdain.
 On his visit, he stated that the “chicken rice is so fragrant & delicious that it can be eaten on its own.”

-Tian Tian Hainanese Chicken Rice is not only the most popular hawker stall at Maxwell Food Centre but quite possibly the most popular hawker stall in Singapore.
+Tian Tian Hainanese Chicken Rice is the most popular hawker stall at Maxwell Food Centre.
+It is also one of the most popular hawker stalls in Singapore.

 You can always expect a line.
-The line often wraps around the corner, but don’t be intimated by this.
-The line moved fast on my visit.
+The line often wraps around the corner.
+No need to worry though as the line moves fast.

-I would recommend visiting during off off-peak hours, before 11:00AM, midweek, or between lunch and dinner.
+I recommend visiting during off off-peak hours.
+This includes before 11:00AM, midweek, or between lunch and dinner.
 When they sell out of chicken, they shut down for the day, so go earlier than later.

 Another reason why the line moved so fast was the army of workers operating the stall.
-Everyone seemed to be responsible for a certain task whether it was cooking the chicken, plating each dish, or taking orders.
+Everyone was responsible for a certain task.
+This included cooking the chicken, plating each dish, or taking orders.

-Everything was streamlined.
+Streamlined was how I would describe their operation.
 Order at the first window on the right and pick up your plate at the second window on the left.